 New Zealand's cool climate and long growing season is ideal for grape growing, making the wine produced here some of the most distinctive and quality wines on the market.
 New Zealand has three main grape growing areas, Hawke's Bay and Gisborne's dry sunny region in the east and Marlborough on the South Island's northeast, however Auckland, Queenstown, Martinborough, Canterbury and Nelson are also important grape growing areas.

 Most wineries are conveniently located within minutes of major towns and cities and offer beautiful gardens, onsite restaurants and cellar door tastings.
 Wine tours are also available but casual visitors are more than welcome.

-Taste Gisborne: Bringing together Gisborne's best food and beverage producers as well as the region's top wineries in one venue, Taste Gisborne is an extravaganza.
+Taste Gisborne: Bringing together Gisborne's best food and beverage producers as well as the region's top wineries in one venue, Taste Gisborne is a food and wine extravaganza.

 Harvest Hawke's Bay Weekend: With 29 wineries, 2 farmer's markets, 6 workshops and 25 shuttle buses to get you from A to B, this Hawke's Bay weekender brings together art, music, food and wine.

 Waiheke Island Wine Festival: An experience unlike anywhere else in the world, this wine festival brings together a spectacular maritime location and world class wines.

 Devonport (Auckland) Wine & Food Festival: The scenic village of Devonport plays host to 30 stalls showcasing the country's best food and wine and two stages of non-stop entertainment.